normai/purpleterms/docs/notes.md

  a dollar prompt and utilization of the backspace key.

-An XHR or AJAX feature is in fact the reason why I got my hands dirty with `terminal.js`.
+An XHR or AJAX feature is in fact the reason why I got my hands dirty with `terminal.js`, later `purpleterms.js`.
 I already have written code to utilize AJAX.
-That code leaves `terminal.js` untouched, instead, a custom JavaScript file in parallel does the work.
+That code leaves
+ `purpleterms.js` untouched, instead, a custom JavaScript file in parallel does the work.
 See the [Custom Demo](./custom.html) with the [`custom.*`](./) files.
  The feature works only for localhost so far, not online.

-Having implemented Yevgen's XHR feature into `terminal.js` brings me to questions.
+Having implemented Yevgen's XHR feature into `purpleterms.js` brings me to questions.
 XHR makes no sense on it`s own right, only together with a backend.
  Since PurpleTerms is a library, not an application, it shall not know, who will use it in which way.
 So the questions are: (1) Where exactly shall the line